 b) Persistent late submission of tax returns

-Tax returns are supposed to be submitted by a certain date.
-Failure to submit the tax returns by that date attracts fines.
-In cases where taxpayers constantly submits tax returns late, the tax authority may conduct a tax audit.
+Tax returns are typically due on a specific date.
+Failure to submit the tax returns by that date attracts a fine.
+In cases where taxpayers constantly submit tax returns late, the tax authority may conduct a tax audit.

 c) Failure to remit taxes

-Taxpayers are expected to remit due taxes.
-Failure to remit taxes will attract penalties and interests in addition to the principal tax.
+Taxpayers are expected to remit their due taxes.
+Failure to remit taxes will attract penalties and interest in addition to the principal tax.
 In cases where taxpayers are not remitting tax, the tax authority will establish the reasons.

 d) Consistent late tax remittance

-Taxpayers are expected to remit due taxes by a certain date.
-When a taxpayer consistently remits tax late, the tax authority will conduct an audit on the tax affairs of the taxpayer to establish the reasons for the late submission of the taxes.
+Taxpayers are expected to remit their taxes by a certain date.
+When a taxpayer consistently remits tax late, the tax authority will conduct an audit of the taxpayer’s tax affairs to establish the reason for the late submission of the taxes.

 e) Cross audits

-When taxpayers are audited, the tax officers may pick information on related companies or trading partners and conduct cross audits.
-This is for purposes of cross-checking the tax information to ensure that there is no tax loss.
+When taxpayers are audited, the tax officers may pick information on related companies or trading partners and conduct cross-audits.
+This is for the purpose of cross-checking the tax information to ensure that there is no tax loss.

 f) Use of PIN

-Many government transactions require the use of the PIN.
-Information gathered on the use of PIN by the tax authority may trigger tax audits.
+Many government transactions require the use of a PIN.
+Information gathered about the use of PINs by the tax authority may trigger tax audits.

 g) Industry trends